-For the Year, room revenue amounted to approximately HK\$41.4 million (2018: approximately HK\$39.8 million), accounting for approximately 75.0% (2018: approximately 78.6%) of the Group's total revenue from hotel operation.
-Room revenue mainly represents revenue generated from hotel accommodation in Link Hotel, which accounted for approximately 96.3% of total room revenue for the Year (2018: 100%), and depends in part on the achieved average room rate and occupancy rate.
-Room revenue for the Year also included a small contribution from the Group's spa hotel in Japan since its commencement of operation in September 2019.
+For the Year, room revenue amounted to approximately HK\$39.7 million (2019: approximately HK\$41.4 million), accounting for approximately 68.9% (2019: approximately 75.0%) of the Group's total revenue from hotel operation.
+Room revenue mainly represents revenue generated from hotel accommodation in Link Hotel, which accounted for approximately 85.6% of total room revenue for the Year (2019: approximately 96.3%), and depends in part on the achieved average room rate and occupancy rate.
+Room revenue for the Year also included a minor contribution from the Group's spa hotel in Japan which commenced operation in September 2019.